saugatkandel/sopt/README.md

 # AD-based Second Order Optimization

-Tensorflow reverse-mode optimization routines that use a damped Gauss-Newton matrix.
+Tensorflow reverse-mode optimization routines that use a damped Generalized Gauss-Newton matrix.
 The methods included are:

 1) Levenberg-Marquardt
 2) Curveball
 3) Nonlinear conjugate gradient (PR)
 4) Backtracking and adaptive linesearch methods
-5) An interface to the scipy optimizer class.
+5) An interface to the scipy optimizer class for full

-The code here is primarily based on the references:

-Basics:
+*Basics*:

 We can write an optimization problem with *m* parameters and *n* data points as a composition of the "model"